fayolt/movies_db_backend/README.md

 * At startup the local database is provisionned with initial data [`movies.json`](https://gist.github.com/alexandremeunier/49533eebe2ec93b14d32b2333272f9f8)

-* An Algolia index is also created and data is indexed
+* An Algolia index named `movies_db_index` is created and data is indexed right away

-* The end [`/api/movies/sync`](http:l//localhost:4000/api/movies/sync) can also be used to index all the data contained in the local database into Algolia index
+* The endpoint [`/api/movies/sync`](http:l//localhost:4000/api/movies/sync) can also be used to index all the data contained in the local database into Algolia index

 ## Encountered Issues